kickingvegas/YmsCoreBluetooth/README.md

 With CoreBluetooth, the API to issue read and write requests to a BLE peripheral is accomplished through the CBPeripheral class and the responses sent back are handled via CBPeripheralDelegate methods.
 For a BLE peripheral with multiple services, this approach requires the developer to write code to manage read/write requests to different services.

-YmsCoreBluetooth framework offers iOS developers a more natural API that is BLE service-centric: read and write requests to a BLE peripheral are done from the point of view of a BLE service.
+YmsCoreBluetooth framework offers iOS developers a more natural API that is BLE service-centric: **read and write requests to a BLE peripheral are done from the point of view of a BLE service**.
 Responses can be handled using a callback block or via a notification handler method.

 ## YmsCoreBluetooth by Example: DEATemperatureService, a subclass of YMSCBService